observatorium/api/README.md

     	The log format to use.
 Options: 'logfmt', 'json'. (default "logfmt") -log.level string
     	The log filtering level.
-Options: 'error', 'warn', 'info', 'debug'. (default "info") -logs.read.endpoint string
+Options: 'error', 'warn', 'info', 'debug'. (default "info") -logs.extract-namespace-labels string
+    	Comma-separated list of query labels that should be treated as namespaces for authorization.
+  -logs.read.endpoint string
     	The endpoint against which to make read requests for logs.
   -logs.rules.endpoint string